bettercallmemo/bettercallmemo/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning the basics

-Hello my Name is Mehmet and Im a Turk based in Germany.
+Hello my Name is Mehmet and Im a Turk living in Germany.

 I try to learn much coding untill I get older.
-Besides that I want to Improve myself everyday so I can be the best Version of myself one day.
-Also I try to Improve my Body too through lifting weigts and playing Basketball sometimes.

 <!---
 bettercallmemo/bettercallmemo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.